Whitney Hermandorfer

 Whitney Downs Hermandorfer (born 1987) is an American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
 She previously was the director of the Strategic Litigation Unit in the Tennessee Attorney General's office from 2023 to 2025.

 Early life and education

 Hermandorfer was born Whitney Dianne Downs in 1987 in Clearwater, Florida.
-She graduated from Princeton University with an Artium Baccalaureus degree, with a minor in sociology magna cum laude in 2009.
+She graduated from Princeton University with an Artium Baccalaureus degree and with a minor in sociology magna cum laude in 2009.
 She received her Juris Doctor from George Washington University Law School in 2015 and was editor-in-chief of The George Washington Law Review.
-In law school, she was a recipient of the John Bell Larner Award for having the highest cumulative grade point average.
+In law school, she won the John Bell Larner Award for achieving the highest cumulative grade point average.